Frequently Asked Questions

 Single young women over the age of 18 who have aged out of foster care or who have been orphaned by critical support systems are eligible.

-So, what do I do when I am living at Safe Pastures?
+What do I do while living at Safe Pastures?

 You will be living in community with other young women, in a residential neighborhood.
 There are expectations like housekeeping, a code of conduct, curfew, and so on.
 Women in the community of Safe Pastures will also be participating in life skills education and social and recreational activities.
 Each woman is expected to spend approximately 40 hours of productive time each week.
 Examples are going to school, volunteering, part-time work, or on personal goals.